Sudheshna4444/Lenskart.com/Readme.md

 # Welcome to OPTICKART
 <h3>Optickart is a leading e-commerce company that maintains an online optical store packed with both classic and trendy eyeglasses, lenses and more at affordable prices.
-These glasses can be easily ordered online by the customers, who will get them delivered with many discounts that come and go.This is a collaborative Project from Masai School in the Construct Week With the 5 team members within 5 Days.
+These glasses can be easily ordered online by the customers, who will get them delivered with many discounts that come and go.This is a collaborative Project from  VIT School in the course of Software Engineering .
 </h3>

 # Deployed URL 👉 [Click here](https://fascinating-cajeta-e3c16d.netlify.app/)

-## Our Team Members
-- Jagriti Kumari (My Linkedin profile :-https://www.linkedin.com/in/jkumari25/)

-- Prakash Chandra Jena (My Linkedin profile :- https://www.linkedin.com/in/prakash-chandra-jena-95388a22b/)

-- Safwan Faiz (My Linkedin profile :- https://www.linkedin.com/in/safwan-faiz-0343a6184/)

-- Shivam Gote (My Linkedin profile :- https://www.linkedin.com/in/shivam-gote/)

-- Rishi Raj (My Linkedin profile :- https://www.linkedin.com/in/rishi-raj-bhardwaj/)
 <br/>